 |Minimum Stay||1 - 3 nights|

 Announcing the Lake Lucerne Treehouse Cabin!
-This beautiful log cabin sits at tree top level with a view across Lake Lucerne.
-It has one bedroom with a queen size bed, with incredible views, amazing natural light, and fantastic windows throughout the cabin.
+This charming log cabin sits at tree top level with a view across Lake Lucerne.
+It has one bedroom with a queen size bed, incredible views, amazing natural light, and fantastic windows throughout the cabin.
 You truly get the feeling you are sleeping in the woods.
-The large L-shaped living and dining area is furnished with craftsman style decor.
+The quaint L-shaped living and dining area is furnished with craftsman style decor.
 It has a full kitchen, complete with stove, microwave, refrigerator & coffee maker.
 The bathroom has a shower with a standard size jetted tub.
 Outside is a large deck.
 The west end of the deck overlooks Lake Lucerne, while the large deck area on the East side features a table and chairs next to a large gas grill.
 This provides the perfect area for dining outside while enjoying the views.
 Even though this cabin feels secluded in the woods, you still have functional features such as cable tv and wifi.